Edward Bird: Success

-In 1809, he exhibited at the Royal Academy' Summer Exhibition Good News, a genre portrait of an old soldier.
+In 1809, he exhibited at the Royal Academy Exhibition of 1809, Good News, a genre portrait of an old soldier.
 Placed next to Wilkie's The Cut Finger, it attracted attention, and Bird's popularity grew when the Prince Regent bought his The Village Choristers and commissioned Blind Man's Buff.
 His works also include the Field of Chevy Chase and the Day after the Battle, which was pronounced his masterpiece.

 Bird was elected an associate of the Royal Academy in 1812, was appointed historical painter to Princess Charlotte in 1813, and elected a full member in 1815.

 Plagued by ill-health for over five years and unable to paint in the last year of his life, Bird died on 2 November 1819.
 He was buried in Bristol Cathedral.
 The following year a successful retrospective exhibition of his work was shown at the Bristol Fire Office, for the benefit of his family.
 His son George later became a midshipman, his equipment paid for by the subscriptions of Bird's friends.
 His daughter Martha became a Bristol watercolourist, and the younger daughter Harriet a governess.